josephchay/linguify/TTS/README.md

 ### Clone the Repository

-To install the LinguifySpeech TTS system, you can use the following commands:
+To install the CHASM-TTS system, you can use the following commands:

 ```bash
 git clone https://github.com/josephchay/linguify.git